Dunaverty Golf Club

 Golf Course Review

-18 holes come in under 4,800 yards on links land that provides simply spectacular views of Brunerican Bay and Dunaverty Rock whilst navigating Conieglen Burn.
-The course as it is today dates back to just after the Second World War.
+The 18 holes come in under 4800 yards.
+On proper links land, the course provides simply spectacular views of Brunerican Bay and Dunaverty Rock whilst navigating Conieglen Burn.
+The golf course as it is today dates back to just after the Second World War.